 Klaus Thymann is a photographer, explorer and world wanderer with an interest in finding solutions to the big problems of our time.
 For him, our moral obligations to our planet are the epitome of noblesse and something everyone should strive for in their own way.
 It would be easy for Klaus to achieve fame and earn a living as another bearded white man with blond curls on an undisclosed mountain peak or ice float.
 However, according to the Dane, this would merely stroke his ego.
-For him it’s not enough to just discover the unknown and capture it through photography.
-His aim is to highlight the connections that make the world more tangible due to its holistic essence.
+For him, it’s not enough to discover and capture the unknown through photography.
+He aims to highlight the connections that make the world more tangible due to its holistic essence.

 Klaus, you’re a photographer, filmmaker, explorer, scientist and storyteller.
 How did this multitudinous career begin?

-I experimented with various media, designed and made music videos, art films and documentaries.
-In photography I was able to create my own worlds and construct new realities, which in turn opened up completely new possibilities and perspectives for me.
-It was a time to try things out whilst also searching for my own roots.
+I experimented with various media and designed and made music videos, art films and documentaries.
+In photography, I created my own worlds and constructed new realities, which opened up new possibilities and perspectives for me.
+It was a time to try things out whilst also searching for my roots.

 How did you transition from fashion to landscape photography and your work as an explorer and scientist?

-I’ve always been very interested in subcultures.
-Authentic conditions, personalities and environments.
+I’ve always been genuinely interested in subcultures.
+Authentic conditions, personalities, and environments.
 At the end of the ‘90s, subcultures were still exciting because they had time to develop and connect.
 Unlike today, the conditions were a bit more difficult back then, so only those who were sincere about their work were able to connect.
 That was where credibility became relevant.

-The closer I got to reality, the closer I became with myself and the question: Why am I doing all this?
-Just being a photographer wasn’t enough and I thought about who I actually wanted to be and what I wanted to achieve with my work.
+The closer I got to reality, the closer I became to myself and the question: Why am I doing all this?
+Being a photographer wasn’t enough, and I thought about who I wanted to be and what I wanted to achieve with my work.
 I suddenly saw a responsibility in my work that went beyond the pictorial construction of surreal worlds.

 What happened then?

 I wanted to make the abstract idea of tolerance tangible and understandable and to express the term using real stories.
-My medium was imagery, but on closer inspection, I became a storyteller.
+My medium was imagery, but I became a storyteller on closer inspection.
 People know the definition of tolerance, but many can only live it out if they are shown what’s present in the world and how beautiful this otherness is.
 I was able to show the connections and explain what it means to be tolerant.

 Climate change has been one of your main focuses for years.
 How did this develop?

-In order to avoid the limelight, I asked artists like Simon Norfolk, Michael Benson and Renate Aller, to name just a few, to contribute something in their own style.
-I didn't want to draw attention to the white, bearded Dane climbing a glacier, but to the fact that the glaciers are melting, which clearly shows how real climate change is and how urgently we need to take action.
+To avoid the limelight, I asked artists like Simon Norfolk, Michael Benson and Renate Aller, to name just a few, to contribute something in their style.
+I wanted to avoid drawing attention to the white, bearded Dane climbing a glacier but to the fact that the glaciers are melting, which clearly shows how real climate change is and how urgently we need to act.
 Together with these artists—as well as various supporters and scientists who possessed more knowledge of the subject’s depth—we organized expeditions to glaciers on six continents.
-We photographed their condition and mapped them so that they can be used both artistically and scientifically.
+We photographed their condition and mapped them, so they could be used artistically and scientifically.

-This collected information, which is used comparatively and to measure both the extent and the rate of global warming, are utilized by NASA as well as various universities.
-We have also organized travelling exhibitions around the world in various museums and galleries and placed posters on parts of the Swiss mountains with photos and catchphrases on global warming, so that skiers and hikers can also think about practicing the sport they love more responsibly in the future.
+This collected information, which is used comparatively to measure both the extent and the rate of global warming, is utilized by NASA and various universities.
+We have also organized travelling exhibitions around the world in various museums and galleries and placed posters on parts of the Swiss mountains with photos and catchphrases on global warming so that skiers and hikers can also think about practising the sport they love more responsibly in the future.
 Not to mention their children and grandchildren.

 Where do you think we stand as a society and how can we take action?

 When I started Project Pressure in 2008, I still had hopes that we could get the CO2 level under control.
-My hopes soon faded when I saw that nothing happened.
+My hopes soon faded when I noticed that nothing had happened.

-I suppose catastrophe has to set in and the oxygen we breathe has to become thin so that we alter our behaviour for the long term.
+I suppose catastrophe has to set in, and the oxygen we breathe has to become thin so that we alter our behaviour for the long term.
 And not with solutions that merely shift the problem, such as replacing plastic with paper bags.
-At the moment there’s so much happening which may impart a responsible feeling but in actuality doesn’t bring about any change.
-I realized at a certain point that I needed more in-depth knowledge in order to be understood better and to help in finding solutions.
+Currently, there’s so much happening which may impart a responsible feeling but, in actuality, doesn’t bring about any change.
+I realized at a certain point that I needed more in-depth knowledge to understand better and help find solutions.

 So, I studied environmental science.
-My daughter was on the way and I thought that with a baby in the house I would now have time to read and study.
-That was not quite true over time.
+My daughter was on the way, and I thought that I would now have time to read and study with a baby in the house.
+That was not entirely true over time.
 The basic idea, however, was.

-Today it’s easier for me to speak to experts and then plan my expeditions.
+Today, it’s easier for me to speak to experts and then plan my expeditions.
 I leave little to chance.
-My team and I analyse exactly what kind of opportunities are available, what they can bring and how we deal with them.
+My team and I analyse precisely what kind of opportunities are available, what they can bring and how we deal with them.
 With my studies, the shaky principle of hope was replaced by rational, solution-oriented thinking.

 Today I see myself as a communicator of complex problems and at the same time offering solutions.
 I think that’s what it’s all about.
 To educate oneself, to expand social thinking and to understand connections.
 For example, if everyone stopped eating beef, it would have a major impact on our ecosystem and the CO2 levels.
 This exuberant “we and them” mentality that still prevails is more than harmful.
 We only have a chance if we fight together.